 Located by the banks of Mandovi river, Divar island remains unspoilt from the surge in tourist numbers.
 The sleepy island has close to 7000 local residents.
 A couple of ferry service connects Divar island to the outer world.

 I had the good fortune of staying at a wellness resort at Divar island.
 Housed at one corner of the island, Mercure Devaaya resort in Goa brings ancient Ayurvedic practice to help detox a wry urban soul.
+Read my review of Mercure Devaaya here.

 The island also has a few home stays available.
 Check here for booking with Moradia dos Quadros.